hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 The generated API is connected to the deployed blockchain and business network.

-## Step Six: Generating an application
+## Step Six: Generating a skeleton Angular application

 {{site.data.conrefs.composer_full}} can also generate an Angular 4 application running against the REST API.